Newport News, Virginia: Government and politics

 Newport News is an independent city with services that counties and cities in Virginia provide, such as courts and social services.
 Newport News has both a police department and a city sheriff's department.

 Newport News operates under a council-manager form of government, which consists of a city council with representatives from three districts serving in a legislative and oversight capacity, as well as a popularly elected, at-large mayor.
 The city manager serves as head of the executive branch and supervises all city departments and executing policies adopted by the council.
 Citizens in the three wards elect two council representatives each to serve a four-year term.
-The city council meets at City Hall twice a month and, as of January 2023, consisted of Mayor Phillip Jones, Vice Mayor Curtis Bethany III, John R. Eley III, Dr. Patricia "Pat" Woodbury, Tina L. Vick, Cleon M. Long and Marcellus L. Harris III.
-As of December 18, 2023, Alan Archer is the City Manager.
+The city council meets at City Hall twice a month.